History of role-playing games: Wargames

 Wargames have origins in ancient strategy games, particularly chess.
 It originated as chaturanga, created in the 6th-century Indian subcontinent as a simulation of ancient Indian warfare, particularly the Kurukshetra War (from the Indian epic Mahabharata), with pieces representing roles such as rajas, mantri (counselers), infantry, cavalry, chariots and war elephants.
 Chaturanga is considered the most ancient ancestor of Dungeons & Dragons.
 According to RPG designer John Wick, Chess can be turned into a role-playing game if chess pieces such as the king, queen, rooks, knights or pawns are given names, and decisions are made based on their motivations.
 According to Wick, Dungeons & Dragons was a "sophisticated, intricate and complicated combat simulation board game that people were turning into a roleplaying game" just "like giving your rook a motive" in Chess.

 In Europe, from the late 18th century to the 19th century, chess variants evolved into modern wargames.
 Drawing inspiration from chess, Helwig, Master of Pages to the Duke of Brunswick, created a battle emulation game in 1780.
 According to Max Boot's book War Made New (2006, pg 122), sometime between 1803 and 1809, the Prussian General Staff developed war games, with staff officers moving metal pieces around on a game table (with blue pieces representing their forces and red pieces those of the enemy), using dice rolls to indicate random chance and with a referee scoring the results.
 Increasingly realistic variations became part of military training in the 19th century in many nations, and were called "Kriegsspiele" or "wargames".
 Wargames or military exercises are still an important part of military training today.

 Wargaming moved from professional training to the hobby market with the publication of Little Wars, children's toy soldier game, by H.G.
 Wells in 1913.
-A niche hobby of wargaming emerged for adults that recreated model games around actual battles from the Napoleonic period onward.
+A niche hobby of wargaming emerged for adults that recreated model games around actual battles from the Napoleonic Wars onward.
 Although a single marker or miniature figure typically represented a squad of soldiers, some "skirmish level" or "man to man" games did exist where one figure represented one entity only.
 The board wargame Diplomacy, invented by Allan B. Calhamer in 1954 and released in 1959, made social interaction and interpersonal skills part of its gameplay.
 A live-action variant of Diplomacy named Slobbovia was used for character development rather than conflict.